Skip to main content

 Prerequisites

-• Primary Device Order: The first MCU must be the mainboard, not a toolboard.
+• Primary device order: The first MCU must be the mainboard, not a toolboard.

-1. Perform Device Detection
+1. Execute Device Detection

 • After successfully connecting via SSH, execute the following command: